Anirudh171202/Coronabot/chatbot/data/nlu.md

 - very bad
 - awful
 - terrible
+- not so good
 - not very good
+- extremly sad
+- so saad
+- i'm sad
+- Im sad
+- im sad
-- extremely sad
+- i am sad
-- so sad
+- im sad

 ## intent:bot_challenge
-- are you a bot?
+- are you a bot
+- bot
-- are you a human?
+- are you a human
-- am I talking to a bot?
-- am I talking to a human?